Sanofi-Public/LMR-SurfaceID/README.md

-## Visualization
+## Visualization of the SurfaceID search outputs.

-A copy of masif plugin python script is available under src/viz/. upon installing MaSIF plugin, append the path to this script in the ~/.pymolpluginsrc.py
+A copy of masif plugin python script is available under src/pymol_plugin . upon installing MaSIF plugin, append the path to this script in the ~/.pymolpluginsrc.py
+If the SurfaceID search is conducted and the "ALIGNED & SAVEPLY" are set to "TRUE" in the config.yml file, the hit surface area on target and candidate protesins can be illustrated by "sidloadply <candidate.target.ply>" for candidate hit and "sidloadply <target_ref.ply>" for the patches on target.

 # Reference